eskalon/pancake/README.md

      ]
  }
  ```
-- **EskalonApplication:** the core application, which keeps a sprite batch, an asset manager, a sound manager, etc.
+- **EskalonApplication:** the core application, which keeps a sprite batch, an asset manager, a sound manager, an event bus etc.
 - **PostProcessingPipeline:** A simple post processing pipeline [WIP]
 - **Lang, ILocalizable & ILocalized**
 	- `Lang#get(String key, Object... args)`